kapazoglou/kapazoglou.github.io/_pages/curated_product.md

 > * establish clear accountability
 > * get timely and explicit stakeholder buy-in
 > * smoothly fit within Tech processes such as Sprints
-> * Keep well documented decisions on each step that facilitate auditing processes
+> * keep well documented decisions on each step that facilitate auditing processes

 <br>